mindsdb/mindsdb/docs/mindsdb-docs/docs/contribute/loanTutorial/loanTutorial.md

 To confirm this and view details of your model like the accuracy, use the following code:

 ```
+SELECT *
+FROM mindsdb.models
-SELECT * FROM mindsdb.predictors WHERE name='loanPredictor';
+WHERE name='loanPredictor';
 ```

 and you can see details of your model...